 Who Is It For?

 Duopa therapy is approved for use in people with advanced Parkinson's disease who respond well to levodopa.
-You might be a good candidate for Duopa therapy if you experience daily motor fluctuations with 3+ hours of "off" time, and you have tried and failed to control motor fluctuations with another class of medication, such as dopamine agonists or MAO-B inhibitors.
+You might be a good candidate for Duopa therapy if you experience daily motor fluctuations with 3+ hours of "off" time, and you have tried and failed to control motor fluctuations with another class of medication, such as A chemical messenger (neurotransmitter) that regulates movement and emotions. agonists or MAO-B inhibitors.

 Things to Consider

 Gel carbidopa/levodopa has the same potential side effects as oral carbidopa/levodopa.
-Side effects include, but are not limited to, nausea, orthostatic hypotension, dyskinesia, dry mouth, constipation, confusion and hallucinations.
+Side effects include, but are not limited to, nausea, orthostatic hypotension, Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s., dry mouth, constipation, confusion and hallucinations.